 19. Choose A Good Remover

-Choose nail polish removers with lesser chemicals and pick removers from good and sustainable brands.
+Choose acetone-free nail polish removers as these will be less harsh for your nails and skin.
+Pick removers from good and sustainable brands.

 20. Try Natural Nail-Strengthening Treatments